-As part of obtaining reasonable assurance about whether the County's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the County's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 Our audit was further made to determine that Transportation Development Act (TDA) Funds allocated and received by the County were expended in conformance with the applicable statutes, rules and regulations of the TDA and Section 6666 and 6667 of the California Code of Regulations.
 We also tested the receipt of bond funds, as presented in Note 9 to the financial statements, in accordance with the other state program guidelines.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our performing our tests disclosed an instance of noncompliance that is required to be reported under Governmental Auditing Standards, the TDA or other state program guidelines, which is described in the accompanying schedule of findings and responses as Finding 2020-001.
+The results of our performing our tests disclosed no instances of noncompliance that are required to be reported under Governmental Auditing Standards, the TDA or other state program guidelines.